tekumara/es-delete-by-query/README.md

 It's written using [dispatch](https://github.com/dispatch/reboot) Futures but is actually sequential, nothing happens in parallel.

 A large number of delete operations hurts concurrent read performance.
-Consider building a new index and changing flipping an alias instead, particularly if a delete will touch every document.
+Consider building a new index and flipping an alias instead, particularly if a delete will touch every document.